Have a question? Need assistance? Use our online form to ask a librarian for help.

 Europe is broke and America seeks social status.
 The solution?
-European nobility marries rich, beautiful American socialites looking for aristocracy.
-These Gilded Age heiresses married more than a third of the titles represented in the House of Lords, and announcements of these transatlantic marriages were pervasive in the newspapers of the day.
+European nobility marries rich, beautiful American socialites.
+According to Titled Americans (1915 edition), 454 Gilded Age American heiresses had married into the European aristocracy.
+Announcements of these transatlantic marriages were pervasive in the newspapers of the day.
 American influence was carried overseas, with many brides literally changing the face of Europe, by renovating the stately estates of Edwardian England.
 Read more about it!

 The information in this guide focuses on primary source materials found in the digitized historic newspapers from the digital collection Chronicling America.

 The timeline below highlights important dates related to this topic and a section of this guide provides some suggested search strategies for further research in the collection.